- Patient Preparation

 - Unacceptable Conditions

 - Bags not fully inflated or only one of the two bags submitted.
 Breath collected in tubes.
+Post breath specimens collected earlier than 13 minutes or later than 18 minutes after patient drinks the testing solution.
 Pediatric specimens from persons 17 years or younger.

 - Ambient: 1 week; Refrigerated: Unacceptable; Frozen: Unacceptable